fssa-batch3/meena.subramanian__web_project/README.md

         * An order confirmation message is sent to the user's phone number.
         * The product/item's stock is reduced by the purchased quantity.

-ADD PRODUCT/ITEM TO THE CART : ( COMPLETD )
+ADD PRODUCT/ITEM TO THE CART : ( COMPLETED )
 * Scenario 1: Successfully add product/item to cart
     * Steps :
         1. Login as a buyer.